d-callan/hyphy-mcp/README.md

 #### Option 1: Using uvx (Preferred Method)

-First, make sure hyphy-mcp is installed in your active Python environment (preferably a conda environment with Python 3.10+):
+First, make sure hyphy-mcp is installed in your active Python environment:

 ```bash
 # Install hyphy-mcp in development mode